-- 3.1 Five-year Financial Plan and Rate Study - 3.2 Regular Financial Updates to Policymakers and Managers - 3.3 Best Accounting Practices - 3.4 Close and Audit Financial Statements in a Timely Manner - 3.5 Obtain the Certificate of Achievement in Financial Reporting Annually from the Government Finance Officers Association - 3.6 Fiscal Reserves Management for the Maintenance/Replacement/Expansion of the District's Infrastructure - 3.1 Five-year Financial Plan and Rate Study To support and ensure the vision of the Board to fund all real and likely liabilities and adopt a new rate-study, the District will create a Five-year Financial Plan and Rate Study to forecast future revenues and to optimize resources by keeping spending within the approved budgeted amounts.
-The District will conduct annual Budget Workshops allowing staff and the Board to develop a budget consistent with the Strategic Plan. - 3.2 Regular Financial Updates to Policymakers and Managers Maintaining a positive reputation with the Public requires the District to be fiscally responsible with funds received from ratepayers.
-In order to operate the District in an open and transparent manner, it is critical that regular financial reports are provided to the Board, public and Managers of the
+- 3.1 Five-year Financial Plan and Rate Study. - 3.2 Regular financial updates to policymakers and managers. - 3.3 Best Accounting Practices. - 3.4 Close and audit financial statements in a timely manner. - 3.5 Obtain the CAFR annually from the Government Finance Officers Association. - 3.6 Fiscal reserves management for the maintenance/replacement/expansion of the District's infrastructure. - 3.1 Five-year Financial Plan and Rate Study To support and ensure the vision of the Board to fund all real and likely liabilities and adopt a new rate-study, the District will create a Five-year Financial Plan and Rate Study to forecast future revenues and to optimize resources by keeping spending within the approved budgeted amounts.
+The District will conduct annual Budget Workshops allowing staff and the Board to develop a budget consistent with the Strategic Plan.
+(2018 or as needed) - 3.2 Regular financial updates to policymakers and managers Maintaining a positive reputation with the Public requires the District to be fiscally responsible with funds received from ratepayers.
+In order to operate the District in an open and transparent manner, it is critical that regular financial reports are provided to the Board, public and Managers of the District.

-District.
 Financial Reports will be provided monthly to the Board, public and Managers.
 The finance staff will utilize tools available within the financial system augmented with other technological resources to ensure the ability to give more frequent and timely financial data.
+(Annually)